A voice for

 It was also widely used for urinary infections and stones.

-• Into the heart of Meadowsweet
+• Into the heart of meadowsweet

 This is a perfect example of the way in which plants transcend their prominent constituents.
 By rights the obvious content of salicylates in meadowsweet should make it a plant to be used with caution for stomach conditions and also as a potential blood-thinning agent.